-On a sidenote, the castle cafe’s barista was comically rude.
+On a side note, the castle cafe’s barista was comically rude.
 Everything was a hassle for her, as she sighed and rolled her eyes during our order.
 It wasn’t personal either, she treated subsequent customers exactly the same.
 It was good to know that someone hadn’t secretly written assholes on our foreheads while we were sleeping.

-Historic Center (Staré Mesto)
+What is the Historic Center of Bratisvala Like?
+(Staré Mesto)

 Filled with charming squares and lovely baroque architecture, Bratislava’s Old Town is without doubt, extremely pretty.
 Every building on the Main Square is picture worthy, and the Old Town Hall is especially picturesque.

 Hviezdoslav’s Square is one of the city’s liveliest and most beautiful squares.
 The Slovak National Theatre (SND), built in 1886, is the most prominent building on the square.